-Educational Leadership, PhD
+Educational Leadership, PhD Overview

 The College of Education's Doctor of Philosophy (Ph.D) program is designed to meet the professional development needs of educational leaders.
 Ph.D. graduates complete a concentration in Educational Leadership.
 Birthed from Columbia International University's long-standing commitment to Christian school and Christian higher education, the Ph.D. program aims to develop educators to lead, model, think, communicate, and research with biblical excellence.
-Students will grow in their ability to articulate Christ-centered perspectives in educational institutions and to represent education from a biblical perspective in the broader society.
-Courses are provided 100% online with the possibility of summer intensives when desired.
+Students will grow in their ability to articulate

+Christ-centered perspectives in educational institutions and to represent education from a biblical perspective in the broader society.
+Courses are provided 100% online.
 Students must be accepted into the Ph.D. program to enroll in courses.
 CIU Education Programs are endorsed by the Higher Education Approval Program (HEAP) of the Association for Christian Schools International (ACSI).
 Program graduates who meet specific requirements are eligible to apply without fee for appropriate ACSI teacher or administrator certificates.